About PEMAZYRE® Skip to main content

 Watch Dr Milind Javle, a gastrointestinal oncologist, discuss treatment with PEMAZYRE, including how it works, how it was studied, and important safety considerations.

-This video is intended for informational use only, and is not designed to replace the medical advice of your HCP.
+This video is intended for informational use only, and is not designed to replace the medical advice of your healthcare provider (HCP).

 INDICATIONS AND USAGE